PPOSHGROUP/PPoShBuildTools/README.md

     * Build version format -> change it from `1.0.0.{build}` to `{build}`
     * Custom configuration .yml file name -> put `https://raw.githubusercontent.com/PPOSHGROUP/PPoShBuildTools/master/appveyor.yml`
 4. That's it, every commit to your repository will trigger a build that packages your module and runs tests and static code analysis.
 When you create a tag, it will also be published to Powershell Gallery (with version = tag name).
-5. Don't forget to check `Include tags` during push (after tagging) and 'Recursive' during first pull.
+5. Remember to check `Include tags` during push (after tagging) and 'Recursive' during first pull.

 If you have any issues, look at a working example at [PPoShTools repository](https://github.com/PPOSHGROUP/PPoShTools).